Trusts & Endowments

 The Wolfrum Fund

 The Wolfrum Fund was established in memory of The Right Reverend William Wolfrum, Suffragan Bishop of Colorado from 1981 to 1991.
 During his ordained ministry, Bishop Wolfrum (“Dub”) served churches in Wyoming, Colorado, and New Mexico and had a particular commitment to serve and support small rural congregations.
-The Wolfrum Fund is to be used to provide grants to support leadership training for lay or ordained individuals serving small rural congregations in the Diocese of Colorado.
+The Wolfrum Fund is to be used to provide grants to support leadership training for lay or ordained individuals serving small rural congregations in the Episcopal Church in Colorado.
 To qualify, the congregation’s average Sunday attendance must be 70 or less, and must be located in rural Colorado.
 Congregations located in the Front Range corridor from Pueblo to Ft.
 Collins, or on the city of Grand Junction, are excluded.
 Application

 The Icthus Trust